aemysites/aemydocs/DA-IMS-token-setup.md

 Here's how the authentication works:

-1. **Authentication Check**: Helix Admin verifies your token has the required scope (`aem.frontend.all`)
+1. **Authentication Check**: Helix Admin verifies your token has the required scope (`aem.frontend.all`).
-2. **Authorization Check**: Helix Admin checks if your user (from the token) is configured in the project's access settings
+2. **Authorization Check**: Helix Admin checks if your user (from the token) is configured in the project's access settings.
+This should already be satisfied since your email id has been granted write access to the site content.
-3. **Content Operations**: If both checks pass, you can upload/preview/publish content
+3. **Content Operations**: If both checks pass, you can upload/preview/publish content.

-Your email ID has been granted write access to the site and children in the org's access config, which should satisfy the authorization requirement.

 ## Troubleshooting

 ### Token Rejected by Helix Admin
 - Verify your token includes the `aem.frontend.all` scope
-- Check that your user is properly configured in the project's access settings

-### User ID vs Email Address Issues
-Modern IMS tokens may contain `user_id` in format `userGUID@orgGUID` rather than traditional email addresses.
-If your access is configured using your email address but the token contains a different user identifier, there might be a mismatch.

-### Token Expiration
-- Option 1 tokens expire relatively quickly and need manual renewal
-- Option 2 tokens typically have longer lifespans but still require periodic renewal

 ## Verification